chiant/GettingAndCleaningDataProject/CodeBook.md

 ## How to run run_analysis.R
 1. download the raw data from [this link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip), and save the zip file in your R work directory:

-2. unzip the downloaded file in your R work folder.
+2. unzip the downloaded file in your R work directory.

 3. download run_analysis.R from this github repo, and save it in your R work directory